sufyanaziz/share-moment/README.md

 and run this command at root folder

 you can run this command for running the server and the client at the same time `npm run dev`

 ## `Important`

 dont forget import database for this app into your localhost, you can find in `database` folder

 and dont forget to run xampp, because this app using mysql as the database

+for deleted image in your folder you must see `database/controller/postingan` search for `deletePostingan` and change the `_dirname` with your own path

+for replaceImage in your folder you must see `database/controller/user` search for `editProfileUser` and change the `_dirname` with your own path

 ## `Note`